How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

 Why is there such a stark discrepancy in the results between Hiscock-Weems and Kim-Wen models?
 The answer is of course: because their underlying assumptions are different.
 Specifically the MMI principle is absent in the Hiscock-Weems model.
 The main difference here is that the MMI principle (together with the requirement that the mutual information is non-negative) picks out what type of particle is to be emitted at a certain step, whereas the Hiscock-Weems model only considers emission of massless particles and electron/positron.
 In fact, since charged Standard Model particles all have $q/m\gg 1$, they \emph{cannot} be emitted under the Kim-Wen model.
 This is because non-negativity of the mutual information imposes an upper bound on the $q/m$ ratio of emitted particle to be $q/m=\sqrt{2}$ \cite{1311.1656}.
 A lower bound appears when $Q/M \gtrsim 0.86$ \cite{1311.1656}.
 We note that curiously this is very close to the value $Q/M=\sqrt{3}/2\approx 0.866$ (``Davies point''), beyond which the specific heat $C:=\d M/\d T$ for a Reissner-Nordstr\"om black hole with a \emph{fixed} charge becomes positive \cite{davies}, despite the fact that the specific heat under the Kim-Wen model is always negative \cite{1311.1656} (See more details in Appendix \ref{appendixa}).
 We do not know whether there is a deeper meaning to this coincidence.

-It is possible that both models are correct, but they are applicable in different regimes.
+It is of course possible that both models are correct, but they are applicable in different regimes.
 We have already explained that the Hiscock-Weems model is good for sufficiently large astrophysical size black holes but does not apply for small black holes.
 Our example above definitely counts as a small black hole since $n$ is only 100.
-Unfortunately numerical limitation does not allow us to check whether the Kim-Wen model reproduces the same behavior as in Hiscock-Weems, since that requires $n \sim 10^{60}$ (ratio of a solar mass to electron mass, as a quick approximation) or more.
+Unfortunately numerical limitation does not allow us to check whether the Kim-Wen model reproduces the same behavior as in Hiscock-Weems {(our results hold even when we increased $n$ to $10^6$)}, since that requires $n \sim 10^{60}$ (ratio of a solar mass to electron mass, as a quick approximation) or more.